ansible-collections/dellemc.os10/README.md

 # Ansible collection for Dell EMC SmartFabric OS10

 ## Collection contents
-The Ansible network collection for Dell EMC SmartFabric OS10 includes Ansible modules, plugins and roles required to work on Dell EMC PowerSwitch platforms running SmartFabric OS10.
-It also includes sample playbooks and documentation that illustrate how the collection can be used.
+This collection includes Ansible modules, plugins and roles required to work on Dell EMC PowerSwitch platforms running SmartFabric OS10.
+Sample playbooks and documentation are also included to show how the collection can be used.

 ### Ansible modules
-The following modules are part of this collection:

 - **os10_command.py** — Run commands on devices running Dell EMC SmartFabric OS10